riffcc/riffcc.github.io/content/docs/lens-sdk/quick-start.md

 weight = 1
 +++

 This guide provides a step-by-step walkthrough to get a basic application running with the Lens SDK.
-By the end of this guide, you will have initialized the service, created a new `Site`, assigned a user role, added content, and retrieved it.
+By the end of this guide, you will have initialized the service, created a new `Site`, populated it with default content categories, added content, and retrieved it.

 ### Prerequisites